anki-geo/ultimate-geography/README.md

 1. Perform the _Getting started_ steps exactly or as per the [_Cards moved into other deck_](cards-moved-into-other-deck) scenario.
 1. Instead of a dialog box confirming that the import was successful, you'll see another dialog box titled _Change Note Type_.
 In the _Cards_ section, set _Change Flag - Country to:_ to "Flag - Country" (instead of "Country - Flag"), and set _Change Map - Country to:_ to "Map - Country" (instead of "Flag - Country").
-1. Check that the other cards and fields map correctly and click on _OK_.
+1. Check that the other cards and fields map correctly and click on _OK_ to start the import.

 ### Major version